 Hold your cat’s fur below the base of the mat, so that any brushing will not tug your cat’s fur or skin.
 Then, start at the tip of the mat and gently brush through the tangle.

 If you are having trouble, take a break and try massaging some more talcum powder or cornstarch into the mat.

-You might also consider using a pet-safe conditioner like these ones, which can further help to break apart mats.
+You might also consider using a pet-safe conditioner like these, which can further help to break apart mats.

 Unfortunately, mats can be incredibly stubborn, and brushing does not always do the trick.
 If this is the case, you will need to trim your Maine Coon’s mats.

-You can use the following gadgets to carefully trim the matted off:
+You can use the following gadgets to carefully trim the mat off: